 For several years, Subversion has used a hybrid between feature- and time-based release strategies.
-Feature-based releases define particular releases to specific features, while time-based releases use strict timetables to determine release dates.
-In Subversion's hybrid model, the developers would wait some amount of time, usually around six months, determine which features were completed or nearing completion, and use those features to define the next release.
+Feature-based releases define particular releases to specific features, while time-based releases use strict timetables to determine release dates [9].
+In Subversion's hybrid model, the developers would wait some amount of time, usually around six months, determine which features were completed or nearing completion, and use those to define the next release.

 Several weeks prior to a new feature release, a release branch is created for that release.
 This branch is a snapshot of the main development branch, trunk, and is used for bug fixing and stabilization prior to release.
-This branch is ideally created at a time when trunk is considered stable enough for release, but more often than not the need arises to perform additional stabilization on the branch before releasing.
+This branch is ideally created at a time when trunk is considered stable enough for release, but frequently the need arises to perform additional stabilization on the branch prior to releasing.

-To port changes from trunk to the release branch during stabilization, committers nominate and vote on specific changes or groups of changes.
-A change must receive positive votes, with no vetoes, to be approved for inclusion in the release.
+To port fixes from trunk to the release branch during stabilization, committers nominate and vote on specific changes or groups of changes.
+A change must receive three positive votes from different committers to be approved for inclusion in the release.
 Any change may be nominated, but successful nominations are for changes which fix a known bug, increase performance in a non-invasive manner, or fix known API problems.
-A candidate change must receive three positive votes from committers, with any committer holding veto power.
+Any committer may veto any change.

 When the release branch is considered sufficiently stable, a release candidate (RC) is created from the branch.
 This release candidate is just that: a candidate for what will eventually become the official release.
-The RC enters a period known as the soak.
+The RC enters a period known as the soak, a four-week waiting period during which early adopters are encouraged to test the potential release.
 If no critical errors are found during the soak, a final RC is created, which eventually becomes the new feature release.
 If a critical error is found, the release manager publishes a new RC with the problems fixed, and restarts the soak period.
 Table 1 shows the historic times for creating Subversion feature releases.